 Why does K-State have a FAFSA priority date?

-Due to limited funding for certain aid programs, the OSFA encourages all individuals to apply by March 1 prior to the start of a new academic year.
-(For example, March 1, 2016 is the priority date for the 2016-2017 academic year that starts in August of 2016.)
+Due to limited funding for certain aid programs, the OSFA encourages all individuals to apply by December 1 prior to the start of a new academic year.
 Filing your FAFSA after the priority date will, however, not affect your eligibility considerations for certain federal aid programs such as Federal Pell Grant or Federal Direct Student Loans.
-Even in instances where a student and/or family have not yet filed their federal taxes, the OSFA encourages individuals to apply by the March 1 priority date.
-In such instances the student and his/her parent may be obligated to update their FAFSA after federal taxes have been filed – but the priority date will have been successfully locked in with the initial ‘estimated tax’ application.

 My parent(s) have more than one student in college.
 Is a separate parent FSAID needed for each student?

 Your parent can use the same FSAID to sign multiple electronic FAFSA applications.
 A separate FAFSA must, however, be filed for each student in the household.